AvraSaslow/hockey-tracker/SENSOR_IMPLEMENTATION.md

    - Only register sensors when needed
    - Unregister listeners in onStop()
    - Consider sampling rate requirements
+   - Adaptive sensor usage based on activity intensity

 2. **Data Processing**:
    - Filter noisy sensor data
    - Use appropriate thresholds for hockey-specific movements
    - Consider rolling averages for more stable readings
+   - Implement zero-velocity updates during stationary periods

 3. **Error Handling**:
    - Always check if sensor data is available
    - Handle null values gracefully
    - Provide fallbacks when sensors are unavailable
+   - Detect and discard physically impossible readings

 ## How Hockey Tracker Processes Sensor Data

 1. **Data Collection Phase**:
    - Raw sensor data is collected via the onSensorData callback
    - Data is preliminarily filtered for null values
+   - Sampling rates optimized for hockey movements

 2. **Processing Phase** (to be implemented):
    - Heart rate data will be categorized into effort zones
-   - Accelerometer data will be analyzed for movement patterns
+   - Accelerometer data will be analyzed for movement patterns and speed
+   - GPS data will be used to calibrate and validate accelerometer-derived speed
+   - Kalman filter will fuse sensor data for optimal accuracy
    - Combined sensor data will generate game/training insights

 3. **Visualization Phase** (to be implemented):
-   - Real-time display of current heart rate
+   - Real-time display of current heart rate and speed
    - Post-session graphs and analysis
    - Period-by-period exertion tracking
+   - Shift-based performance metrics

 ## Simulator-Specific Notes